impproductions/beamulator/ROADMAP.md

 # Roadmap

 ## Next
-- scheduling tools 🛠️
+- scheduling Utils 🛠️
 - abstraction for conscutive, dependant calls 🛠️
-- create distinction between tools (for behavior labs) and utils (for internal use)
+- create distinction between Utils (for behavior labs) and utils (for internal use)
 - tooling for timeseries generation ✅
 - tooling for inter-actor communication 🛠️